cantikapf/IR-study-companion/_chapters/010-Introduction-to-IR/100-regionalism-affairs.md

 - **Political cooperation** - involves alignment on certain values, norms, and practices regarding governance.
 This may include shared commitments to democracy, human rights, or rule of law.

-Regional integration differs from and can be seen as the next step beyond regional cooperation.
+Regional integration differs from and can be seen as the next step beyond **regional cooperation**.
 It leads to the creation of a common regional space with distinct rules and in some cases, supranational institutions.
 Examples include customs unions, common markets, or economic and monetary unions.

 There are several drivers behind countries pursuing greater regional integration, including: